ICC Cricket World Cup 2023: Five things we learned in the group stage

 Cummins said it was “the greatest one-day innings ever played” and it came with the Australians 91-7, chasing 292.

-This all came on the back of Maxwell hitting a 41-run century against Netherlands – the fastest at a World Cup.
+This all came on the back of Maxwell hitting a 41-run century against the Netherlands – the fastest at a World Cup.

 5. South Africa may be turning a corner